 Visit ClinicalTrials.gov - NCT04368728 for additional details about the Pfizer and BioNTech COVID-19 vaccine clinical study.

-This infographic provides an overview of how mRNA vaccines work and the importance of receiving 2 doses.
+mRNA vaccines give your body the information needed to defend against a virus.
+Read an overview of how mRNA vaccines work and the importance of receiving 2 doses.